 Nov 6-7, 2013 - Toto Luchavez informed of reports

-Tom Randall says he put Toto Luchavez on leave from his Sankey role (Dec 2018).
+In a Dec 2018 interview, Tom Randall said he put Toto Luchavez on leave from his Sankey role.
 According to Toto Luchavez’s affidavit, he was told this was due to the complaints from Joseph Mauk but that Randall did not indicate he believed the complaints had substance.

-Randall has at times claimed he didn’t tell Toto anything except to stay in his house and other times claimed he fired him (Dec 2013).
-Randall has also said Luchavez was not put on leave from his role as World Harvest director (Dec 2018).
+Randall has at times claimed he didn’t tell Toto anything except to stay in his house and other times claimed he fired him.
+Randall has also said Luchavez was only put on leave from his role at the children’s home, not his role as World Harvest director.
 A witness says Luchavez continued to use his office on the Sankey compound.

 Nov 16, 2013 - Change of guards

 After receiving concerning reports that the young people’s communication access was being restricted, and that a man was being allowed into the girls’ dorm at night, Joe Mauk consulted his lawyer and security agency.
 They believed it would be prudent to change the guards assigned to the compound and add a female guard for the girls’ dorm.
-Toto Luchavez refused to allow the guard change and called military friends to prevent it.
+Toto Luchavez, who claimed in an affidavit that he was President of Sankey at the time, refused to allow the guard change and called military friends to prevent it.
 Tom Randall was called.
 After a tense altercation, Randall agreed to allow the guard change.
 Police arrived and defused the military situation.
 Days later, the new guards fled their posts and wrote to their employer explaining why: Luchavez had hired a new security agency and accused them of trespassing.

 Dec 13, 2013 - Tom Randall speaks to Miriam Bongolan